sanjana-roy/sanjana-roy.github.io/PostGISProject/RipBuffer.md

 Although this methodology is flawed, further investigation with more robust techniques could help urban resilience planning in Dar es Salaam and future projects.
 A more robust analysis could include:
 1. A greater array of potential confounding variables
+2. Integrating and considering the terrain using topographical data
-2. More accurate data, potentially satellite imagery or raster data
+3. More accurate data, potentially satellite imagery or raster data to identify land cover types
-3. Aggregation by river/stream rather than by wards
+4. Aggregation by catchment are or watersheds than by wards